KristyH89/Project-test3-FlightReservationUI/README.md

 - ✔ **Cancel a booking**, with a confirm-before-cancel step

 **Extras I added on top**
+- ✔ A designed **homepage** with a hero section, feature highlights, and a call-to-action, even though it wasn't required by the assignment
 - ✔ Custom **orange design system**: boarding-pass-styled flight cards, a dark hero panel, a monogram-style header
 - ✔ **Filtering and sorting** on both flight list pages
 - ✔ Dismissible **toast notifications** for booking confirmations and cancellations, instead of static banners